seiszhang/ucerf3-etas-results/2019_08_20-ComCatM7p1_ci38457511_PointSources-noSpont-full_td-scale1.14/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/04/05 03:55:39 UTC, 9 months after the simulation start time.
+Last updated at 2020/04/12 09:40:29 UTC, 281.3 days after the simulation start time.

-Total matching ComCat events found: 2309
+Total matching ComCat events found: 2311

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*